RealRobotics/fire-fighting-uav/mission_controller/readme.md

 In case of FAILURE, the reactive fallback node returns FAILURE which gets propagated to the top node which returns FAILURE too and the whole scenario has failed.

 Now we can focus on the action Fly.
 It can be modelled as a subtree.
 We can start with a very simple tree:

-This calls the action Fly to WP (=waypoint) n times, where n is the number of waypoints.
-But we said, we want to keep repeating until the ground station requests a stop or the battery is low.
-Hence, the new subtree considering the ground station would look as follows.

-We utilise a new decorator Keep Running Until Failure, which ensures that the action Fly to WP is called repeatedly.
-This tree will result in SUCCESS only when the condition Has ground station requested stop? will result in SUCCESS.

-However, we need to introduce how to pass a WP to the action Fly to WP.
-This is via ports.